 Homemade frostings are super easy to make!
 Most recipes are made with sugar, butter, milk (or cream) and vanilla extract.
-My version is made without butter and can be made with milk, water, cream, or even juice.

 This type of icing is known as a "quick frosting" because it takes minimal time to whip up.
 For flavoring, I like to use almond extract instead of vanilla extract because of it's unique flavor which is very tasty!

 Extracts you could use to flavor your frosting besides vanilla:

 No butter frosting for cake or cookies

 This confectioners frosting is great if you want a thick but soft icing for those soft sugar cookies we've all come to love around the holidays.
 Whether frosting Christmas cookies or cupcakes for a birthday party, this frosting is inexpensive but tasty.

 My favorite thing is how nicely it stiffens up so once your frosting is set, you can stack them or cover your cupcakes without worrying they will smear everywhere.

 Note* This frosting is on the SWEET side.
 If you want a less sweet frosting, you should look into a frosting made with BUTTER known as a buttercream frosting.

 One thing I LOVE about this confectioners sugar frosting recipe is how forgiving it is!
 If you mess up the frosting or dent it, you can easily fix it with some hot water and an offset spatula.
 Read more about smoothing frosting here.